 - 1. There is no requirement for Argyll and Bute Council to progress to Detailed Assessment.
 In the course of our work we have : - a.
 Identified this position through objective monitoring - b.
 Worked with businesses to improve their awareness of local air quality.
-Of significant note is the current work to provide new higher flues at Port Ellen Maltings which will assist in improving air quality and address ongoing issues of smoke pollution - 2.
-The Council will review its local air quality monitoring programme in 2010/11,
+Of significant note is the conclusion of the project to provide new higher flues at Port Ellen Maltings which has assisted in improving air quality and addressed substantial issues of smoke pollution